Hablakes/B-CRYPT/README.md

 # B-CRYPT
-Python // Custom Python Encryption Algorithm
+Python // Custom Python Symmetrical Encryption Algorithm

 -------------------------------------------------------------------------------------------------
 Simple Tool To Encrypt and Decrypt Files or Messages with Unicode Characters